Fedoraware/Fedoraware/README.md

 </p>

 ## Notes
-- It is recommended to use dxlevel 90+ due to issues with the visuals.
+- It is recommended to use dxlevel 90+ due to issues with imgui.
 - You will have issues with injecting if you are on Windows 10 upgraded from Windows 7.
 - The source code is most likely __DETECTED__, use a VMProtected manual mapping injector or [VAC Bypass by danielkrupinski](https://github.com/danielkrupinski/VAC-Bypass).
 Any of these methods could be useless in the future, and end up getting you VAC Banned.
 We are not responsible for anything that could happen to your account.